nexus382/Flycast-Widescreen-Compatability-And-Cheat-Chart/README.md

    - Give it a name like "Widescreen"
    - Each line will auto-save
    - Make sure to enable each cheat box that's created (one box per code in format "XXXXXXXX XXXXXXXX")

+### For 60 FPS codes
+1. All Native games have been filled in by me already, so now we just need to test 60 fps codes, and add them to the cell.
+2. Go to "Cheats" in the Flycast menu.
+3. Add subsequent cheat/cheats and ensure gameplay is proper.

 ## Sample Entries